When it comes time for your next ski vacation, your ski packing list is an essential part of a successful trip.

 Something to clean your goggles or sunglasses.

 sunglasses often come with a bag that doubles as a cleaner so this is fairly easy to cater for unless you have misplaced the bag a long time ago like me.
 If you don’t have the bag then any cloth, like a chamois, will do the trick.
-You need to be able to see where you are skiing so clear vision is essential.
+Obviously, you need to be able to see where you are skiing so clear vision is essential.

 Carry some water and a snack.